Ogbronuagum language

 Ogbronuagum, also called Bukuma after a village in which it is spoken, is a Central Delta language of Nigeria.

-Ogbronuagum is gotten from two words "Ogbronu" and "Agum" which would literally mean "the language of the people of Agum".
-So it would be okay to join the two words "Ogbronu" and "Agum" as "Ogbronuagum".
-The language is spoken by people in a town called Bukuma in Rivers State of Nigeria.
-The town of Bukuma is different from the popular Buguma town.
+Ogbronuagum is formed from the two words "Ogbronu" and "Agum", which would literally mean "the language of the people of Agum".
+The language is spoken by people called Bukuma in Rivers State of Nigeria.
+The town of Bukuma differs from the Buguma town.
 The towns are close and are both in Rivers State of Nigeria.